best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 When you save as an ODS file, Excel will bring up a box to warn you that some features of your spreadsheet may not be compatible with the ODS format.
 If you want to know more, Microsoft have published [information about Excel features that are and aren’t compatible with the ODS format](https://support.microsoft.com/en-us/office/differences-between-the-opendocument-spreadsheet-ods-format-and-the-excel-for-windows-xlsx-format-3db958c8-e0ac-49a5-9965-2c2f8afbd960?ns=excel&version=90&syslcid=1033&uilcid=1033&appver=zxl900&helpid=191589&ui=en-us&rs=en-us&ad=us).

+Make sure you are aware of the formats the website you publish on allows you to upload.
+Some websites do not yet support the ODS format.
+However, GOV.UK does support the ODS format and the Government Digital Service recommends it.

 #### CSV format
 The other commonly used open format is Comma-Separated-Values (CSV).